St Ouen, Jersey: Geography

 St Ouen is in the north-west of the island of Jersey, part of the Channel Islands archipelago.
 It borders St Mary and St Peter and is located 8.5 km (5 miles) from St Helier.
 Part of the parish forms a peninsula known as Grosnez.
 The northern and western boundaries of the island are entirely coastal, with notable bays including Grève de Lecq, Plémont and St Ouen's Bay.
 The Val de la Mare Valley and Reservoir are located in the south of the parish, along its border with St Peter.

 Grève de Lecq is shared with St Ouen.
 Grève is the Jèrriais word for beach.
 Lecq originates from the Norse La Wik, which may have meant 'ship-loading creek' or referred to witches, should the bay have been a centre of sorcery.
-Plémont is a headland on the parish's north coaSt While mont undoubtedly refers to the hill, plé could originate from a number of sources, the most likely being the French plié (folded).
+Plémont is a headland on the parish's north coast While mont undoubtedly refers to the hill, plé could originate from a number of sources, the most likely being the French plié (folded).
 The name has been extended in popular speak to the neighbouring beach Grève au Lançon.
 Lançon (or Lanchon) is the French word for a sand-eel, due to the popularity of the bay as a site for sand-eeling at the turn of the 20th century.

 The parish is mostly rural, with only 14% being built-up.
 The primary settlement is St Ouen's Village, located in the east of the parish, which has the parish hall, a community centre, a pub, a number of shops and a village green.
 The rest of the population is dispersed in small developed pockets around the rural areas of the parish.
 The A12 road links the parish to the airport and St Helier, and part of the Five Mile Road is also located in the parish.
-The parish is served by three bus routes, the number 8, 9 and 22/x22.
+The parish is served by three bus routes: the numbers 8, 9 and 22/x22.

 Demography

 Culture

 A number of the most influential writers of Jersey have been St Ouennais.
 George F. Le Feuvre (1891–1984), who wrote under the pseudonym "George d'la Forge", was one of the most prolific authors of Jèrriais literature of the 20th century.
 Frank Le Maistre (1910–2002), compiler of the Dictionnaire Jersiais-Français (1966), did much to standardise the St Ouennais dialect of Jèrriais as a literary language.
 Edward Le Brocq (1877–1964) wrote a weekly newspaper column from 1946 to 1964 recounting the lives and opinions of two St Ouennais characters, Ph'lip and Merrienne.

-The traditional nickname for St Ouennais is Gris Ventres (grey bellies) - a reference to the custom of men from the parish to wear jerseys of undyed wool, which distinguished them from men from other parishes who generally wore blue.
+The traditional nickname for St Ouennais is Gris Ventres (grey bellies) – a reference to the custom of men from the parish to wear jerseys of undyed wool, which distinguished them from men from other parishes who generally wore blue.